fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 abstract: Tools for audio rewire in Mac OS and Windows 10
 ---

-A recurring need at [fuse*](http://www.fuseworks.it/) is the need to have a great iteration between audio and video.
-The starting point is to have the possibility to have the audio signal inside the generative software (usually written in [OpenFrameworks](http://openframeworks.cc/).
+A recurring need at [fuse*](http://www.fuseworks.it/) is the ability to have a strong interaction between audio and video.
+The starting point is to have the possibility to have the audio signal inside the generative software (usually written in [OpenFrameworks](http://openframeworks.cc/)).

-For this reason we have studied the several possibility to have audio rewire for OF environment available for Mac OS and Windows 10.
+For this reason we have studied several possibilities to have audio rewire for OF environment available both for Mac OS and Windows 10.

-First we created an base OF example to read multi input audio channels.
+First we created a base OF example to read multi-input audio channels.

 ### MultiAudioInExample